syzodidntmakeit/kawaiiblog/posts/19-10-2025/blog.md

+---
+id: 'windows10'
-# Why I'm Breaking Up With Microsoft (And You Should Too)
+title: "Why I'm Breaking Up With Microsoft (And You Should Too)"
+date: '2025-10-19'
+category: 'tech'
+excerpt: "Microsoft's data collection is intrusive, Windows 11 sucks, and MacOS is for losers.
+But there is an alternative..."
+---

 Look, just use Linux.
 You don't even need terminal.
 It's not big scary any more.